openjdk/panama-foreign/doc/panama_ffi.md

 printf.invoke(CLinker.toCString("%d plus %d equals %d").address(), 2, 2, 4); //prints "2 plus 2 equals 4"
 ```

-While this works, it is easy to see how such an approach is not very desirable:
+While this works, and provides optimal performance, there are some drawbacks:

-* If the variadic function needs to be called with many different shapes, we have to create many different downcall handles
+* If the variadic function needs to be called with many shapes, we have to create many downcall handles
 * while this approach works for downcalls (since the Java code is in charge of determining which and how many arguments should be passed) it fails to scale to upcalls; in that case, the call comes from native code, so we have no way to guarantee that the shape of the upcall stub we have created will match that required by the native function.

-To mitigate these issues, the standard C foreign linker comes equipped with support for C variable argument lists — or `va_list`.
+To add flexibility, the standard C foreign linker comes equipped with support for C variable argument lists — or `va_list`.
 When a variadic function is called, C code has to unpack the variadic arguments by creating a `va_list` structure, and then accessing the variadic arguments through the `va_list` one by one (using the `va_arg` macro).
 To facilitate interop between standard variadic functions and `va_list` many C library functions in fact define *two* flavors of the same function, one using standard variadic signature, one using an extra `va_list` parameter.
 For instance, in the case of `printf` we can find that a `va_list`-accepting function performing the same task is also defined:

 ```c
 int vprintf(const char *format, va_list ap);